Copilot-Language/copilot/copilot-theorem/README.md

 ```

 However, this solution isn't completely satisfying because the size of the
-property generated is proportionnal to the cardinal of `allowed`.
+property generated is proportional to the cardinal of `allowed`.

 #### Some scalability issues